 If you order only the diamond (without the jewel), it will be delivered under seal in a rigid plastic pouch (see photo below) for diamonds certified by HRD or by IGI.
 For GIA diamonds, the seal must be specifically requested in the comments field during the ordering process.

 Fluorescence is a luminous effect that some diamonds exhibit when exposed to ultraviolet light.
 They show visible light, usually blue.

 Since fluorescence may in some cases give a milky diamond appearance, prefer a diamond without fluorescence ("None" or "Nil")

 Very strong fluorescence

-Symmetry describes the symmetrical accuracy of the diamond facets in terms of dimensions and angles, as well as the centering of the table and the centering of the diamond breech tip.
-The more precise the symmetry, the better the cut of the diamond.
+Symmetry describes the symmetrical accuracy of the facets of the diamond in terms of dimensions and angles, as well as the centering of the table and the centering of the breech point of the diamond.
 A higher level of symmetry creates optimal shine and scintillation.
-If the facets are misaligned, the diamond can reflect light poorly.
-Symmetry is rated as Excellent (EX), Very Good (VG), Good (G), Fair (F) or Poor (P).
-We recommend that you choose a diamond with a symmetry score equal to Excellent (EX) or Very Good (VG) to maximize sparkle.

 We advise you to choose a diamond with a symmetry rating equal to Excellent (EX) or Very Good (VG) to maximize the sparkle.